-Paragliding is a sport that is inherently dangerous and it is imperative that the pilot understands all of the possible risks.
-He/she must be able to make judgements while flying and conducting weather assessments during launching or landing.
+Paragliding is a sport that is inherently dangerous and it is imperative that the pilot is able to make judgements while flying and conducting weather assessments during launching or landing.
 He/she must also be generally in good health condition.

 For the exact reasons mentioned above, there is no exact age limit to learn paragliding because age does not measure the pilot’s physiological fitness, his/her maturity or their ability to make sound technical judgments.